History of Panama: 19th century

 The world's first transcontinental railroad, the Panama Railway, was completed in 1855 across the Isthmus from Aspinwall/Colón to Panama City.
 In April, 1856 a conflict known as the Watermelon Riot occurred when a mob of angry Panamanians attacked a group of American travelers who used the Panama railroad to travel to and from the California gold rush after an American traveler stole a watermelon from a local fruit vendor.
 The outbreak prompted the US to send troops in September, 1856 to protect the railroad stations.
 This was the first of many times that the US used troops to intervene in Panama.

 The US used troops to suppress separatist uprisings and social disturbances on many occasions.

 Under a federalist constitution that was later brought up in 1858 (and another one in 1863), Panama and other constituent states gained almost complete autonomy on many levels of their administration, which led to an often anarchic national state of affairs that lasted roughly until Colombia's return to centralism in 1886 with the establishment of a new Republic of Colombia.

 As was often the case in the New World after independence, administration and politics were controlled by the remnants of colonial aristocracy.
 In Panama, this elite was a group of under ten extended families.
 Though Panama has made enormous advances in social mobility and racial integration, still much of economic and social life is controlled by a small number of families.
 The derogatory term rabiblanco ("white tail"), of uncertain origin, has been used for generations to refer to the usually Caucasian members of the elite families.

 In 1852, the isthmus adopted trial by jury in criminal cases and—30 years after abolition—would finally declare and enforce an end to slavery.

-The Panama Canal
+Panama Canal

 Panamanian history which has been shaped by the recurrent theme of transisthmian commerce, looked now at the possibility of a canal to replace the difficult overland route.
 In 1519, the Spanish crown financed the building of a cobbled track that joined the oceans, and by 1534, the Chagres River was dredged, facilitating traffic for two-thirds of the way.

 French start

 From 1882, Ferdinand de Lesseps started work on a canal.
 By 1889, with engineering challenges caused by frequent landslides, slippage of equipment and mud, plus disease, the effort failed in bankruptcy.
-A new company was formed in 1894 to recoup some of the losses of the original canal company.
-And what happened?
-Abandoned 19th-century French machinery could easily be seen in Panama until the 21st century, when some was removed and sold for scrap.
+A new company was formed in 1894 to recoup some of the losses of the original canal company, but abandoned 19th-century French machinery could easily be seen in Panama until the 21st century, when some was removed and sold for scrap.